Technical information about vendor-prompted cataloging

 The vendor sends a manifest—a formatted invoice—containing bibliographic information for matching for the specific titles ordered by a library to OCLC when the materials are shipped to a library.
 Typically, for approval plans, this is weekly.
 For firm orders, it may be daily.
-OCLC processes the manifests twice daily, using the library's WorldCat Cataloging Partners profile, to create files of records according to the library's specifications.
+OCLC processes the manifests daily using the library's WorldCat cataloging partners collections profile to create files of records according to the library's specifications.
 For every file of records, OCLC may:

 - de-select some matching records from the file based on criteria set by the library;